bestofjs/bestofjs-weekly/data/collections/stories/story-104.md

 React being only a view layer and not a full framework, state management has always been challenging in React projects, leaving developers facing difficult choices.

-[Flux](https://facebook.github.io/flux/) (from Facebook too) and [Redux](https://redux.js.org/) are 2 very popular solutions.
+[Flux](https://facebook.github.io/flux/) (from Facebook too) and [Redux](https://redux.js.org/) are two very popular solutions.

 However there is a trend towards lighter solutions based on React hooks and Context, one of my favorite solutions being [Unstated Next](https://github.com/jamiebuilds/unstated-next).

-Check [State Management](https://bestofjs.org/projects?tags=state) tag in to get an overview of the main contenders.
+Check the [State Management](https://bestofjs.org/projects?tags=state) tag from _Best of JavaScript_ in to get an overview of the main contenders.

-_Recoil_ introduces the concept of "atoms" and aims to solves 3 issues to build applications in an efficient way:
+_Recoil_ introduces the concept of "atoms" and aims to solve three issues to manage the state in an efficient way:

 - how to share state between components
 - how to handle derived data (data that can be computed from a single source of truth but does not need to be stored)